MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 ![image](trajectory_plot.png)

 I calculated trajectory x and y values for each 10 seconds of flight.
 The projectile hits the ground before the last sample is taken and thus the points appear to end mid-air.
-Here is a plot of those points that comprise the input data to our spline calculator.
+Here is a plot of those points that comprise the input data to the spline algorithm.

 ![](trajectory_data.png)

 *7_point_trajectory_data.expected_output.csv*

 Since this is a simple trajectory problem, we expect only 1 peak to occur.
-The standard trajectory equations were used to compute that Hmax (e.g. Y value) for this trajectory is approximately 17,468.94 ft, at which the X value is calculated to be 34,937.89 ft.
+The standard trajectory equations were used to compute that Hmax for this trajectory is approximately 17,468.94 ft, at which the x value is calculated to be 34,937.89 ft.
 Therefore the calcuated expected xy pair is:

 34937.89, 17468.94

-Therefore the Cubic Extrema should yield a single xy pair and it does indeed do so at the rounded values of:
+The Cubic Extrema algorithm should yield a single xy pair and it does indeed at the rounded values of:

 34896.043, 17469.068